duttashi/duttashi.github.io/resume/index.md

 is dedicated to system solutions based on soft computing techniques.
 It is published by Springer Berlin Heidelberg.
 Subject area: Computer Science Applications.
 Review speed (1st Decision): **45 days**

-##### Past/Inactive reviewer for the following journals

-- <span style="color:red"> **IETE Journal of Research** Journal (ISSN: 0377-2063) - *ISI indexed* </span>
-is a bimonthly Q4 journal published by the Institution of Electronics and Telecommunication Engineers (IETE), India.
-It publishes **6 issues/year**.

-- <span style="color:red"> **Journal of Educational Data Mining** (ISSN: 2157-2100) - *Not indexed* </span> I reviewed one article for this journal.
-The paper style was single column and was **45 pages long!!**.
-It was mostly *social science based*.
-Also, post review, I did not receive the final decision email from the journal.
-I had to write to the journal editor requesting one!
-Thereafter, I was invited to review another article.
-When I asked for the paper length and final decision email, the journal **never responded**!

 #### CAREER PATH
 -------------------------